Visiting the Fairy Bridge of Glen Creran & Photography Guide

 Fairy Bridge Glen Creran History

-The Glen Creran Fairy Bridge history is a little vague.
+The Fairy Bridge of Glen Creran’s history is a little vague.
 It is thought to be a little over 500 years old.
 Although an exact date has not been established, it is believed that the bridge was built around the 1500s.

-The bridge is sometimes referred to as Fairy Bridge Scotland, Fairy Bridge Appin or Fairy Bridge Glen Creran, but I think you get the idea.
+The bridge is sometimes referred to as Fairy Bridge Scotland, Fairy Bridge Appin or Fairy Bridge Glen Creran.
+Yes, even its true name is shrouded in mystery.

 Planning a Trip to Scotland?